Biographic Sketch of the Ministry of Daniel Solberg

 In the course of the struggle, Solberg was fired from his suburban congregation, served nearly a half year in prison for related actions, defrocked by the Lutheran Church in America in 1986, and ending up serving illegally (without credential) a congregation in urban Pittsburgh, East Liberty Lutheran Church.
-You can watch ‘The Fighting Ministers‘ documentary for the full story.
-For 8 years, Solberg ministered as an associate pastor at East Liberty.
+You can watch ‘The Fighting Ministers‘ documentary for the entire story.
+For eight years, Solberg ministered as an associate pastor at East Liberty.
 Because of the economic burden on this small urban congregation, and needing to provide security for his wife and five children, Solberg applied for reinstatement to the church which defrocked him, this he did twice having been denied even a hearing on the first.
 After second request, the church gave Solberg a hearing, whereupon he was required to relocate from Pittsburgh and undergo a series of readmission requirements.
 Solberg found himself in the Bay Area of San Francisco, having received a warm welcome from both the Lutheran Seminary in Berkeley and the local Lutheran Synod.
 He became the pastor of Christ Lutheran Church in San Lorenzo in late 1994.
-He led this congregation into significant community engagement establishing a community food pantry, a neighborhood wide flea market, an afterschool program, and collaborative ecumenical involvement with its neighbors.
+He led this congregation into significant community engagement establishing a community food pantry, a neighborhood wide flea market, an after-school program, and collaborative ecumenical involvement with its neighbors.